To view our ASB policy and short animation which helps explain what we can help with, click here.

-Noise from neighbours is a common source of the disturbance.
+Noise from neighbours is a common source of disturbance.
 Most reports are about loud music, dogs barking, banging doors and DIY activities.
 Remember that no house or flat is totally soundproof.
 We must all live within the constraints of our individual homes.

 Garden noise and activities in the garden can also have an effect on neighbours.
 Everyone can expect some noise from those that live around them.